sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 | O(\|V\|<sup>2</sup>) | For each edge, an additional vertex is stored.
 Two for a non-direction edge. |

 # What next?

+There's one more data structure that I will be adding to this page eventually.
+It's called a [trie](https://www.youtube.com/watch?v=zIjfhVPRZCg) and can also be very helpful for techical interviews.
+If you're applying to large tech companies, you should probably learn this data structure.

 Knowing about the fundamental data structures is just a baseline.
 As you continue to improve as a software developer, you will likely apply these data structures in conjunction to create even more complex/specialized data structures to suit your needs.
 The sky's the limit!
 If this is your first time covering these concepts, it might take some time for things to really sink in.
 In my opinion, the best thing you can do is implement the above data structures yourself in your preferred programming language.
 When you are comfortable, check out the [next](/tutorials-cheat-sheets/data-structures-and-algorithms/) section.